sengmann/swirly-diagram-testrunner/README.md

 # Swirly Diagram Testrunner

-Provides an easy to use way to generate a marble diagram from unit tests.
+Provides an easy-to-use way to generate a marble diagram from unit tests.
 The [Swirly](https://github.com/timdp/swirly) library is used to generate the diagrams.

 At the moment it can only be used with Chai.
 In the future other assertion libraries will be supported.